Tearah/Crypto-final-project/README.md

 ## ▶️ Usage

-1. Run the Program
+1. Run the program:

+python main.py

-2. Choose an Option
+2. Choose an option:
 - Option 1: Hide a secret message inside an image
 - Option 2: Extract a hidden message from an image python main.py